o3de/o3de.org/content/docs/user-guide/gems/reference/kythera-ai/_index.md

 ## License

 The Kythera Al Gem is free for non-commercial use, or for a 60-day trial period.
-For details of our licensing options, including our royalty-based Indie License designed for independent developers, please see our [End User Licence Agreement](https://www.kythera.ai/o3de-eula) and [commercial terms](https://kythera.ai/o3de-commercial-terms).
+For details of our licensing options, including our royalty-based Community License designed for independent developers, please see our [End User Licence Agreement](https://www.kythera.ai/o3de-eula).